This article originally appeared on VICE Canada.

 You are straight-up depressed.

 Leaving bed is hard.
 You feel weighed-down, trapped beneath a grand piano of sadness.
 A lot of things are contributing to your precarious mental state: the uncertainty of your future, your bad financial outlook, the skyscraper of recycling you just can’t bring yourself to take out.
-The following shows may not “cure” you—because depression isn’t something you can necessarily cure, but rather something you manage—but they might make a hopeless-seeming night a little less hopeless.
+The following shows may not “cure” you—because depression isn’t something you can necessarily cure, but rather something you manage—but they might make a hopeless-seeming night.

 It’s hard to express how much I love this show.
 HBO’s High Maintenance follows a pot dealer known as “The Guy” through his day-to-day encounters with New York customers, who represent a remarkably diverse array of people.
 We see a mix of rich, poor, old, young, lonely, desperate, kind, confused, joyful, and broken individuals, their worlds colliding briefly through their interactions with weed and their bicycle-riding dealer.
 Perhaps most miraculous about this show is that it manages to be completely real-seeming without leaving you more depressed about the state of humanity than you were in the first place.
 Subjects like addiction, divorce, and mental illness are handled with a mix of sincerity and levity that makes all our messy lives seem, well, kind of beautiful.